KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 Going 1u Electro into either type of Skill still produces a 19s duration Electro aura, so the duration of both cases are the same.
 They both still apply 2u Electro.

 The only difference between these that I know of is hitlag.
-Is it possible the Hitlag is somehow causing these skills to skip Aura Tax, or to extend the 2u in some other way?
+Is it possible the Hitlag is somehow causing these Skills to skip Aura Tax, or to extend the 2u in some other way?

 EDIT: My current belief is that doing this order of 1u Electro -&gt; 2u Razor/Beidou E -&gt; 2u Hydro is bugged, and causes the 4th tick of Electrocharged to not consume any Electro gauge.
 The remaining duration on the lingering Electro matches this hypothesis.